 Discussions of health by race and ethnicity often overlap with discussions of health by socioeconomic status, since the two concepts are intertwined in the United States.
-As the Agency for Health Research and Quality (2010) notes, "racial and ethnic minorities are more likely than non-Hispanic Whites to be poor or near poor,"19 so many of the data pertaining to subordinate groups is also likely to be pertinent to low socioeconomic groups.
-Marilyn Winkleby and her research associates20 state that "one of the strongest and most consistent predictors of a person's morbidity and mortality experience is that person's socioeconomic status (SES).
+As the Agency for Health Research and Quality (2010) notes, "racial and ethnic minorities are more likely than non-Hispanic Whites to be poor or near poor," [/footnote] so many of the data pertaining to subordinate groups is also likely to be pertinent to low socioeconomic groups.
+Marilyn Winkleby and her research associates of state that "one of the strongest and most consistent predictors of a person's morbidity and mortality experience is that person's socioeconomic status (SES).
 This finding persists across all diseases with few exceptions, continues throughout the entire lifespan, and extends across numerous risk factors for disease."
 Morbidity is the incidence of disease.

 It is important to remember that economics are only part of the SES picture; research suggests that education also plays an important role.
-Phelan and Link21 note that many behavior-influenced diseases like lung
+Phelan and Link note that many behavior-influenced diseases like lung cancer (from smoking), coronary artery disease (from poor eating and exercise habits), and AIDS initially were widespread across SES groups.